-Victoria Point is a growing community, and that future growth means that the existing bus facilities in the region, need to be improved to accommodate passenger growth and make it more comfortable and accessible for customers.
+Victoria Point is a growing community, and that future growth means the existing bus facilities in the region need to be improved to accommodate more passengers and make them more comfortable and accessible for customers.

 The National Disability Insurance Scheme (NDIS) will transform the way Queenslanders with disability are supported and change the way disability services are funded and delivered.